-For the bridesmaids bouquets we used baby’s breath, 3 roses, and assorted greenery.
-For the maid of honor bouquet we did the same combination only more of it so it would be slightly larger.
+For the bridesmaids bouquets, we used baby’s breath, three roses, and assorted greenery.
+For the maid of honor bouquet, we did the same combination but added more of it so it would be slightly larger.
 Kayla’s bridal bouquet was comprised mostly of eucalyptus and roses, and the toss bouquet was just a small bunch of baby’s breath.
 We gathered and arranged the flowers and greenery together, and when we were satisfied, we held them together with the floral wire and floral tape wrapped around the stems.
 We kept each bouquet in its own vase with a little bit of water in it.
-The morning of the wedding we wrapped them with the ribbon and secured it with 2 pins each.
+The morning of the wedding, we wrapped them with the ribbon and secured them with two pins each.

 So if you’re on a small budget, want to have fresh flowers for your wedding, and are even a little bit crafty, then definitely try this method!
 If you’re interested in making your own fresh flower bouquets feel free to ask us any questions you have.